andreas-jonsson/vbados/README.md

 Further details are available in [OSDev](https://wiki.osdev.org/VirtualBox_Guest_Additions).

-The only challenge here is getting the physical address (what the VirtualBox PCI device expects) corresponding to a logical address (segment:offset) as seen from inside Windows.
+The only challenge here is getting the physical address (what the VirtualBox PCI device expects) corresponding to a logical address (segment:offset).
-In real mode Windows, the segment can be converted to a physical address without difficulty.
+While running under real mode DOS, the segment can be converted to a physical address without difficulty.
-In 386 enhanced mode, the segment is actually a selector, but turns out one can obtain the base of a selector with the `GetSelectorBase()` WINAPI.
-However, if paging is enabled, that only computes the linear address, which is still not the same as the physical address.
+However, when using DOS extenders, EMM386, Windows in 386 mode, etc. DOS is actually run in virtual 8086 mode, and the logical address may not correspond to a physical address.
-In this case, the [Virtual DMA services](https://en.wikipedia.org/wiki/Virtual_DMA_Services) are used to obtain the physical address, even though we are not doing DMA.
+However, most DOS extenders still map conventional memory 1:1, and for those who don't, the driver uses the [Virtual DMA services](https://en.wikipedia.org/wiki/Virtual_DMA_Services) to obtain the physical address.

 When VirtualBox is told that the guest wants absolute mouse information, VirtualBox will stop sending relative mouse information via the PS/2 mouse.
 However, the PS/2 controller will still send interrupts whenever mouse motion happens, and it will still report mouse button presses.
-In fact, the only way to obtain mouse button presses is still through the PS/2 controller.
+In fact, the only way to obtain mouse button presses (and wheel movement) is still through the PS/2 controller.
-Thus, the only difference between this driver and a standard PS/2 mouse driver is that, when an interrupt from the mouse comes in, we won't report the relative mouse motion to Windows.
-Rather, we call into VirtualBox (right from the PS/2 BIOS interrupt handler) to obtain the absolution mouse position, and report that to Windows.